-This is a firm commitment initial public offering of shares of common stock of Azitra Inc. Prior to this offering, there has been no public market for our common stock.
-We anticipate that the initial public offering price of our shares will be between \$4.50 and \$5.50.
+This is a firm commitment initial public offering of shares of common stock of Azitra, Inc. Prior to this offering, there has been no public market for our common stock.
+The initial public offering price of our shares is \$5.00.